-Being very organised and time conscious, one may have to plan business appointments up to four weeks ahead, with bosses, clients and colleagues.
+Being very time conscious, one may have to plan business appointments up to four weeks ahead, with bosses, clients, and colleagues.

-As for your private agenda, with some friends you may be expected to plan an evening at the cinema six weeks from today.
-There is generally no such thing as just ‘dropping by to say hello’, although this depends on your friend(s).
+As for your private agenda, with some friends you may plan an evening at the cinema six weeks from today.
+There is generally no such thing as just ‘dropping by to say hello’, although this depends on your friend.

 Despite having a very open and individualistic society, when it comes to the family nucleus, it is a hermetically closed circle.
 The family nucleus is detached from the extended family.

-With all this planning and structuring, little is left to the unexpected.
+With all this planning and structuring, there is little room for spontaneity.
 Therefore Dutch people do not excel in improvising.
 However, they have an adventurous mind and dare to take risks in business, which requests flexibility.

 Despite the strong Calvinist background and a disapproval of extremes, homosexual marriages, sex on TV and legalised soft drugs are part of daily life.

 The Dutch may have great work relationships with their colleagues, but they rarely invite them to their homes.
-Work and private life are strictly separated.
+Work and private life do not mix.

 Also, Dutch businessmen do not feel obligated to entertain foreign business visitors after business hours.

 People may start retiring as young as 50, up to legal retirement age of 65 years old (to be gradually raised to 67 by 2021).
-The elderly are not respected in the corporate world.
+The elderly don’t automatically receive respect in the corporate world.
 However, the Business Insider ranked the Netherlands in their top 10 list of places to retire.